o0aL0o/o0aL0o/README.md

 ### 👋 Hi, I’m Adrian - aka aL.

+## I'm a Student!📕📕

 <br />

 - 👀 I’m interested in creating new stuff~~
-- 🌱 I’m currently learning lot of things
+- 🌱 I’m currently learning a lot of things
 - 🤯 I'm working on discord.js
-- 📫 2021 Goals: create my own discord bot with mini game to play
+- 📫 2021 Goals: Create my discord bot with mini-game to play

 <br />